mtruman92/mtruman92.github.io/_posts/2019-06-28-biller_crud_app.markdown

 rake db:structure:load      # Recreate the databases from the structure.sql...
 rake db:version             # Retrieves the current schema version number
 ```

 **config.ru**
-config.ru (the .ru stands for "rackup") is a Rack configuration file with a list of instructions for rack which allows you to build web applications and work with requests and responses.
+config.ru (the .ru stands for “rackup”) is a Rack configuration file with a list of instructions for rack which allows you to build web applications and work with requests and responses.

 ```
 require './config/environment'

 if ActiveRecord::Migrator.needs_migration?
 raise 'Migrations are pending.
 Run `rake db:migrate` to resolve the issue.' end

 use Rack::MethodOverride